CARDSflow/CARDSflow/docs/documentation/Usage/1_getting_started.rst

 Visualizing the robot state
 ---------------------------
-Start Rviz using :bash:`rviz&`.
+Start Rviz using :code:`rviz&`.
 In the GUI menu go to :code:`Panels->Add New Panel->CardsflowRviz`.
 You should see the UI controls for visualizing tendons, forces, etc.

 Controlling the robot
 ---------------------
-One can publish to a corresponding ROS topic target joint angles (use :bash:`rostopic list` to identify them) or an RQT plugin by running :bash:`rqt&` and adding the CARDSflow plugin from the menu.
+One can publish to a corresponding ROS topic target joint angles (use :code:`rostopic list` to identify them) or an RQT plugin by running :code:`rqt&` and adding the CARDSflow plugin from the menu.